 How obtaining this degree will fit into your future plans--what do you hope to get from studying on this course, and what are your expectations?

 - English language proficiency.
-Non-native speakers of English must have an IELTS score of 6.5 and no component below 6.0, or equivalent score on another acceptable test (see Admissions for more information).
-Education Studies is considered a Band A department when considering accepted English language proficiency test scores.
+Non-native speakers of English must have an IELTS score of 7.0 (two at 6.0/6.5 & rest 7.0+) or equivalent score on another acceptable test (see Admissions for more information).
+Education Studies is considered a Band B department from October 2021 entry when considering accepted English language proficiency test scores.
 If your previous education was undertaken in the UK or another English speaking country, you may be exempt from this requirement.
 You can see other English Language proficiency tests here

 - You can find out more about our Pre-Sessional English Course provided by Applied Linguistics

 In order to fulfil the above requirements, you must supply the following documents with your application: